adithyasudev/Gomti-Script-021/README.md

 - Sticky Navbar: while scrolling the navbar sticks at the top of the view height.
 - login: user can login to website.
+- An Email will be sent to user once he sign up.
-- Admin Dashbord: admin can add job opening and events as well as remove and close them
+- Admin Dashbord: admin can add job openings and events as well as remove and close them
 - Data Fetching and Display: Use axion to fetch data from APIs or databases and dynamically display it on our website.
 This could include fetching an, product listings, user profiles, etc.